LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D0-OverviewAndAnnouncements.md

 #### Office Hours

-See the main Moodle page for my office hours which are in person and on Zoom.
+See the main Moodle page for my office hours which are in person in building 19, room 152, and [on Zoom](https://lanecc.zoom.us/j/8982554800).

 Don't hesitate to reach out if you have questions, would like help debugging code, or anything else!